 Hat and the E-type Jag

 When I was seventeen I lived at home.
 We had a bungalow and my bedroom was at the side.
 I was doing my A-levels, not that you’d know it, and life was quite wild.
 There was music, gigs, parties and friends.
-The sixties were in full swing.
+The sixties was in full swing.
 I had my motorbike and was as free as the wind through my long hair.

 Hat was a good friend.
 His Dad owned a factory and had insisted he left school and worked in it to learn from the bottom up.
 That was not amusing Hat who found it all excruciatingly boring.
 They were quite wealthy, wealthy enough for his Mum to have an E-type Jag that she let Hat borrow.